-Understanding these differences is essential for accurate identification, self-understanding, and access to affirming support.
+Understanding these differences matters.
+It leads to accurate identification, self-understanding, and access to affirming support.
+Below, we explore the subtle and overlooked traits that shape how autism presents in women.

 Why Autism in Women Is Often Missed

-Because autistic traits in women often appear less overt, many women receive their diagnosis later in life, or not at all.
-Some receive alternative diagnoses first, such as:
+Because autistic traits in women often appear less obvious, many women receive their diagnosis later in life, or not at all.
+Some receive other diagnoses first — such as anxiety, depression, eating disorders, or personality-related labels.
+This diagnostic delay can contribute to years of self-doubt, burnout, and misunderstanding.

 Differences in How Autism Presents in Women